Constipation and autoimmune: 4 tips to help toilet time

 • Mucosal lining of the intestinal tract (a protective layer against leaky gut and the development of yeast/bacteria biofilms)

+In the meantime, what do you do with all this information?
 Well, there are some starting strategies we can use to help when we get blocked up.

 Dietary fibre is a type of plant-based carbohydrate that we can’t digest and absorb.
 Unlike cows, humans don’t have the digestive enzymes to break it down.
-Even though we can’t digest it ourselves, fibre is very important for our digestive health and autoimmune wellness for two reasons.
+Even though we can’t digest it ourselves, fibre is very important for our digestive health and autoimmune wellness for two reasons:

 There are two kinds of fibre: soluble and insoluble.

+Soluble fibre dissolves in water to make a gel-like consistency.
+This is important for those with autoimmune because our digestive systems are often more sensitive.
+We want smooooooth moves.
 Soluble fibre can soften and bulk up the stool, helping to ease the burden on the poop chute, and it is found in fruit (apples, bananas, berries, citrus, pears, etc.), vegetables (broccoli, carrots, spinach, etc.) and for those who can tolerate them, legumes (beans, peas, lentils) and oats.

 Insoluble fibre, on the other hand, holds onto water and can help to push things through the gut and get things moving.
 This is an important consideration for autoimmune when transit time is impacted because of medications or other underlying factors like I’ve already explained.
 Insoluble fibre is found in the skins and seeds of fruits and vegetables like asparagus, broccoli, celery, zucchini, as well as the skins of apples and pears.

 Remember to increase fibre intake slowly!
-Radically changing diet overnight can make things worse, which is why I use a very specific process when helping clients.
+Radically changing diet overnight can make things worse, which is why I use a very specific progressive process when helping clients.
+It's also very important to combine increased fibre intake with my next point … drink more fluids.

-Dehydration and constipation
+TIP #2: Dehydration and constipation

 Since constipated stools are hard and dry, drinking more fluids can help keep everything hydrated and moist.
 This is especially true when trying to maintain a healthy gut every day, rather than when trying to deal with the problem of constipation after it has started.